-The Department of Health Information Management educates and prepares professionals with the skills and qualities needed to fulfill the multifaceted role of a health information management practitioner and to develop the attitudes and principles which will encourage continuing growth in a profession that is rapidly expanding in scope and health care industry.
+The Department of Health Information Management educates and prepares professionals with the skills and qualities needed to fulfill the multifaceted role of a health information management practitioner and to develop the attitudes and principles which will encourage continuing growth in a profession that is rapidly expanding in scope.

 Health Information Management improves the quality of health care by ensuring that the best information is available to make any healthcare decision.
 HIM professionals manage healthcare data and information resources.
-The profession encompasses services in planning, collecting, aggregating, analyzing, and disseminating individual patient and aggregate clinical data.
-It serves the healthcare industry including patient care organizations, payers, research and policy agencies, and other healthcare related industries
+The profession encompasses services in planning, collecting, aggregating, protecting, analyzing, and disseminating individual patient and aggregate clinical data.
+It serves the healthcare industry including patient care organizations, payers, research, and policy agencies, as well as patients and their families.

-Projected by the Bureau of Labor Statistics to be one of the fastest growing occupations in the United States, health information management is an excellent career choice for the person who is seeking a healthcare profession that combines interest in computer sciences, business, management, legal procedures, and healthcare research.
+Projected by the Bureau of Labor Statistics to be one of the fastest growing occupations in the United States, health information management is an excellent career choice for the person who is seeking a healthcare profession that combines interest in computer sciences, business, management, legal procedures, cybersecurity, patient safety, and healthcare research.
 HIM professionals play a key role in making the healthcare system work.
-They perform the data collection and analysis that doctors, nurses, and other healthcare professionals need to provide quality patient care.
+They perform the data collection, management, and analysis that doctors, nurses, administrators, and other healthcare professionals need to provide quality patient care.